semaphoreci/docs/jobs-yaml-reference_5bbc542d042863158cc7336b.md

 The `ports` property holds a `name` and `number` pair.
-The value of the `name` property is the protocol used, which is `ssh`, and the value of the `number` property is the port number used for the `ssh` connection.
+The value of the `name` property is the protocol used, which is `ssh`, and the value of the `number` property is the TCP port number used for the `ssh` connection.

 ## See also